 Unlike a thread sealant tape, pipe dope is designed to make a pipe thread joint leak proof and pressure tight by brushing on a pasty substance to a male thread.

 You should never apply a pipe dope to a female thread because some of it will push into the pipe, possibly causing the pipe to clog.

 Some people use pipe dope on top of thread sealant tape but many manufacturers say there is no added benefit to that setup.

 Pipe dope itself can be classified into 2 distinct categories:

-If the thread you are working on will be exposed to extreme temperatures, a better suited product might be a liquid thread sealant called Permatex Thread Sealant with PTFE.
-This product has the same sealing capabilities but it is also designed to work in a broader range of temperatures (-60 to 300 F).
+- If a pipe thread will be exposed to extreme temperatures, a better suited product might be a liquid thread sealant called Permatex White Thread Sealant with PTFE 4-Ounce which has the same sealing capabilities as Rector Seal but it is designed to work in a broader range of temperatures (-60 to 300 F).